hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 zero-length salt value instead (represented as a "-" in the presentation format).

-# Recommendations
+# Recommendations for deploying and validating NSEC3 records

 The following subsections describe recommendations for the different operating realms within the DNS.

 ## Best-practice for zone publishers

+First, if the operational or security features of NSEC3 are not needed, then NSEC SHOULD be used in preference to NSEC3.
+NSEC3 requires greater computational power for both authoritative servers and validating clients.
+Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
+NSEC mitigates this concern, and if NSEC3 must be used then selecting a low iterations count will help alleviate this computational burden.
+Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incures a cost, and zone owners should measure the computational difference in deploying both RFC4470 or NSEC3.

-In short, for all zones, the recommended NSEC3 parameters are as shown below:
+In short, for all zones, the recommended NSEC3 parameters are as shown
+below:

     ; SHA-1, no extra iterations, empty salt:
     ;